A woman reviews her credit report on her phone.

 • Incorrect credit limits

-• A delinquent or late payment reported on an account that was paid on time.
+• A delinquent or late payment that was paid on time

 If left unchecked, errors on your credit report may affect your spending power and ability to get anything from a personal loan to a credit card.
-You may be subject to higher interest rates if the errors on your report lead to a lower credit score.
+You may be subject to higher interest rates if the errors in your report lead to a low credit score.

-This is because credit reporting companies share the information in your credit report with businesses who then use the report to decide whether to give you a loan, offer you insurance, or approve you for a mortgage.
+This is because credit reporting companies share the information in your credit report with businesses.
+These companies in turn use your report to decide whether to give you a loan, offer you insurance, or approve you for a mortgage.
 Some employers even use credit reports in their hiring decisions.

-This is why it’s a good idea to regularly check your credit report: doing so can help you find and report fraudulent activity (if someone opened an account in your name without your permission) or a mistake in your creditor’s reporting.
-It’s helpful to make sure that all of the information on your file is correct by making a habit of checking your credit report and quickly disputing errors.
+It’s a good idea to regularly check your credit report: doing so can help you find and report fraudulent activity (if someone opened an account in your name without your permission) or a mistake in your credit reporting.
+It’s helpful to make sure that the information on your file is correct by making a habit of checking your credit report and quickly disputing errors.

 Did you know?

-Discover® Cardmembers get a free Credit Scorecard with their updated FICO® Score and important information behind it, like credit utilization, number of missed payments, number of recent inquiries, length of credit history and total number of accounts.1
+Discover® Cardmembers get a free Credit Scorecard with your FICO® Credit Score and important information behind it, like credit utilization, number of missed payments, number of recent inquiries, length of credit history and total number of accounts.1

 What you need to dispute a credit report error

-You can submit your dispute with one or all the three major credit bureaus (for example, if only one bureau has the error, you don’t need to submit to all three, but it’s worth keeping an eye on the others for the next few months) and with your creditor directly.
+You can submit your dispute directly with your creditor and/or with one or all the three major credit bureaus.
+If only one bureau has the error, you don’t need to submit to all three.
+In this case, it’s worth keeping an eye on your other reports for the next few months.
 There are a few things you may need for your credit report dispute:

 • Your name, address, and telephone number